CARDIO-FIT: What is the Impact of Cardiorespiratory Fitness on Arrhythmia Recurrence?

 Results showed that arrhythmia-free survival with and without rhythm control strategies was greatest in patients with high cardiorespiratory fitness compared to adequate or low cardiorespiratory fitness (p<0.001 for both).
 The authors also found a "significant dose-response relationship between baseline cardiorespiratory fitness with a 20 percent reduction in the risk of AFib recurrence for each MET increase in baseline cardiorespiratory fitness."
 Further, "MET gain in cardiorespiratory fitness ≥ 2 on top of weight-loss was associated with two-fold greater freedom from AFib."

 The authors conclude that "cardiorespiratory fitness gain provides a 12 percent incremental gain over weight-loss in long-term freedom from total AFib burden.
 This occurs in conjunction with favorable changes in cardiometabolic risk factor profile, inflammatory state and cardiac remodeling."
 They add that "these findings highlight the prescriptive role of exercise in managing patients with AFib, particularly as a strategy for rhythm control."

-Keywords: Atrial Fibrillation, Body Mass Index, Cost of Illness, Electrocardiography, Ambulatory, Exercise, Follow-Up Studies, Metabolic Equivalent, Obesity, Overweight, Questionnaires, Risk Factors, Weight Loss
+Keywords: Atrial Fibrillation, Body Mass Index, Cost of Illness, Electrocardiography, Ambulatory, Exercise, Follow-Up Studies, Metabolic Equivalent, Obesity, Overweight, Surveys and Questionnaires, Risk Factors, Weight Loss

 < Back to Listings